Killer whales of Eden, New South Wales: Documentation of the phenomenon

 The unique behaviour of killer whales in the area was recorded in the 1840s by whaling overseer Sir Oswald Brierly in his extensive diaries.
 It was recorded in numerous publications over the period and witnesses included Australian members of Parliament.
 The behaviour was recorded on movie film in 1910 by C.B.
 Jenkins and C.E.
-Wellings and publicly projected in Sydney, although the film is now missing and believed to have been destroyed/damaged in the 1930s when bank vaults in Sydney, where they were kept, were flooded.
+Wellings and publicly projected in Sydney, although the film is now missing and believed to have been damaged in the 1930s when the bank vaults in which they were kept were flooded.

 The story of the Davidson family and the killer whales was dramatised by Tom Mead in the book Killers of Eden.

-In 2002, zoologist and science historian Danielle Clode wrote a nonfiction account of the story, which was made into an Australian Broadcasting Corporation documentary in 2004, Killers in Eden,.
-The documentary featured numerous period photographs taken by C.E.
-Wellings and W.T.
-Hall of the phenomenon and also featured interviews with elderly eyewitnesses.
+In 2002, zoologist and science historian Danielle Clode wrote a nonfiction account of the story, which was made into an Australian Broadcasting Corporation documentary in 2004, Killers in Eden.

 While co-operative hunting between humans and wild cetaceans exists in other parts of the world, the relationship between whalers and killer whales in Eden appears to be unique, despite the widespread co-occurrence of whalers and killer whales elsewhere.

-The Eden killer whale pod is also commemorated in the Great Southern Land environmental gallery of the Australian National Museum which opened in 2022.
+The Eden killer whale pod is also commemorated in the Australian National Museum, with full sized models used as part of the display.